 About the Northcott Lab

-Medulloblastoma is one of the most common and lethal childhood brain tumors.
-Current therapeutic approaches are successful in only a portion of cases, and survivors often face severe long term side effects.
-To improve the effectiveness and safety of clinical intervention, a deeper understanding of the biological and clinical heterogeneity of medulloblastoma is required.
-Our laboratory leverages expertise in genomic technologies and bioinformatics to decipher the developmental, cellular, and mechanistic basis of this catastrophic pediatric cancer.
+To improve the efficacy and safety of clinical intervention, a deeper understanding of the biological and clinical heterogeneity of these tumors is required.
+We leverage extensive expertise in genomic technologies, bioinformatics, in vivo and in vitro models, mechanistic studies, and screens to decipher the developmental, cellular, and molecular basis of catastrophic pediatric cancer and identify novel treatment targets.

 Science Team